Calcium and bones

-Calcium cannot be made by the body.
-The body gets the calcium it needs through the food you eat.
-If you do not get enough calcium in your diet or if your body does not absorb enough calcium from your diet, bones can weaken or not grow properly.
+Your body cannot make calcium.
+The body only gets the calcium it needs through the food you eat, or from supplements.
+If you do not get enough calcium in your diet, or if your body does not absorb enough calcium, your bones can get weak or will not grow properly.

-Bone density refers to how much calcium and other types of minerals are present in a section of your bone.
-Bone density is highest between ages 25 - 35 and decreases after that.
-This can result in brittle, fragile bones that are prone to fractures, even without injury.
+Bone density refers to how much calcium and other minerals are present in a section of your bone.
+Bone density is highest between ages 25 and 35.
+It goes down as you get older.
+This can result in brittle, fragile bones that can break easily, even without a fall or other injury.

 High-calcium foods include:

 - Leafy green vegetables, such as spinach and collard greens

 Lorenzo JA, Canalis E, Raisz LG.
 Metabolic bone disease.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 29.

 Moyer VA.
 U.S. Preventive Services Task Force.
 Vitamin D and calcium supplementation to prevent fractures in adults: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2013;158:691-6.

 Rosen C. Osteoporosis.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 251.

 The National Osteoporosis Foundation (NOF) Clinician's Guide to prevention and treatment of osteoporosis.
 National Osteoporosis Foundation, Washington, DC.
 2013.